peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 }
 ~~~~

+The Issuer MUST only use the Requestor's `acme_requestor` to validate an ACME
-After X.509 Certificate issuance, the Requestor MAY remove the `acme_requestor`
+challenge.
+Therefore, after completing the challenge, the Requestor MAY remove
-metadata from its Entity Configuration.
+the `acme_requestor` metadata from its Entity Configuration.

 ## newOrder Request